kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-kemtls.md

 ## Key Encapsulation Mechanisms

-As this proposal relies heavily on KEMs, which have not recently been used in TLS,w e will provide a brief overview of this primitive.
+As this proposal relies heavily on KEMs, which have not recently been used in TLS, we will provide a brief overview of this primitive.

 A Key Encapsulation Mechanism (KEM) is a cryptographic primitive that defines the methods ``KeyGen``, ``Encapsulate`` and ``Decapsulate``.
 Although